fablabbcn/smartcitizen-enclosures/SmartCitizen Outdoor Cases V2.0-2.1/3D Printed Prototype/README.md

 ### Enlarged Cover

 If you want to have some more space in the cover (eg to put a Solar MPPT and an additional battery in it), you can use the File COVER25.STL.
+This cover gives you an additional height of 2,5cm.